laloisc/laloisc/README.md

 - 👋 Hi, I’m Eduardo Miguel Ruiz
-- 👀 I’m interested in learn javascript for backend
+- 👀 I’m interested in learn javascript for backend and java
-- 🌱 I’m currently learning javascript
+- 🌱 I’m currently learning javascript and java

 <!---
 laloisc/laloisc is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.